 System Wide Accountability

-As the EHI effectively changes the way we approach homelessness and housing services, the System Performance, Data, and Research line of work has developed several resources to manage these new programs and processes.
+As the EHI effectively changes the way we approach homelessness and housing services, the former System Performance, Data, and Research line of action developed several resources to manage these new programs and processes.
 This includes revised expectations for housing providers, a guide to the data elements being monitored, and plans to evaluate the EHI’s efficacy.
 The first evaluation plan focuses on the initiative’s impact on the Chicago CoC.
 Additional evaluation plans are in development.

 For questions please contact CoCPrograms@allchicago.org